-- Hoped-for benefits of a Linux-kernel memory model - -Memory-ordering education tool - -Core-concurrent-code design aid - -Ease porting to new hardware and new toolchains - -Basis for additional concurrency code-analysis tooling - Likely drawbacks of a Linux-kernel memory model - -Extremely limited code size - Analyze concurrency core of algorithm - Maybe someday automatically identifying this core - Perhaps even automatically stitch together multiple analyses (dream on!) - -Limited types of operations (no function call, structures, call\rcu(), ...) - Can emulate some of these - We expect that tools will become more capable over time - (More on this on a later slide)
+- Hoped-for benefits of a Linux-kernel memory model - -Memory-ordering education tool - -Core-concurrent-code design aid - -Ease porting to new hardware and new toolchains - -Basis for additional concurrency code-analysis tooling - For example, CBMC and Nidhugg (CBMC now part of rcutorture) - Likely drawbacks of a Linux-kernel memory model - Extremely limited code size - Analyze concurrency core of algorithm - Maybe someday automatically identifying this core - Perhaps even automatically stitch together multiple analyses (dream on!) - -Limited types of operations (no function call, structures, call\rcu(), ...) - Can emulate some of these - We expect that tools will become more capable over time - (More on this on a later slide)